awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* <a href="#framework.SparkImage">SparkImage</a>
-- *Default:* EMR Serverless v6.12 is used
+- *Default:* EMR v6.12 is used

-The Spark image to use to run the unit tests.
+The EMR Spark image to use to run the unit tests.

 ---